How Supplements Can Affect Blood Pressure

 For those hoping to cure their high blood pressure without prescription medication, there is currently no strong scientific evidence that any supplement can help to lower blood pressure.

-Supplements are not an alternative for prescription blood pressure medications or lifestyle changes.
+Supplements are not a substitute for prescription blood pressure medications or lifestyle changes.

 And doctors don’t recommend relying on dietary supplements to treat high blood pressure.

-The best way to control your blood pressure is by achieving a healthy weight, reducing sodium intake, eating a heart-healthy diet (DASH diet), and getting regular exercise.
+The best way to control your blood pressure is to achieve a healthy weight, reduce sodium intake, follow a heart-healthy diet (DASH), and get regular exercise.

 Recommended for you:

 Guest contributor: HaVy Ngo-Hamilton, Pharm.D, is a Clinical Consultant at BuzzRx.
-She has experience in both hospital and ambulatory care settings and is passionate about leading patients on a path to better health through medication therapy management and lifestyle counseling.
+She has experience in both hospital and ambulatory care settings and is passionate about guiding patients toward better health through medication therapy management and lifestyle counseling.
 She graduated from Auburn University Harrison School of Pharmacy with a Doctor of Pharmacy (Pharm.D.) degree.